-Two-dimensional nanostructures of elements beyond graphene have received in recent years great attention due to their outstanding properties.
-Out of these elements only arsenic is known to form different allotropes with layered structure in bulk form.
-Orthorhombic arsenic, also termed as “black arsenic”, is a metastable form of arsenic with a structure analogous to black phosphorus and rhombohedral arsenic is known as “grey arsenic”.
-Here we compare the exfoliation of black and grey arsenic in acetonitrile in high yield forming stable colloidal solutions of exfoliated material.
-Together with exfoliation procedure, the detail structural and chemical analysis are provided as well as potential applications in gas sensing and photothermal absorption are demonstrated for potential future arsenic-based devices.
+In recent years, two-dimensional monoelemental nanostructures beyond graphene have received great attention due to their outstanding properties.
+Out of these elements, only arsenic is known to form different allotropes with a layered structure in the bulk form.
+Orthorhombic arsenic, also termed “black arsenic”, is a metastable form of arsenic with a structure analogous to that of black phosphorus and rhombohedral arsenic is known as “grey arsenic”.
+Here, we compare the exfoliation of black and grey arsenic in acetonitrile in high yield forming stable colloidal solutions of exfoliated materials.
+Together with the exfoliation procedure, detailed structural and chemical analyses are provided and potential applications in gas sensing and photothermal absorption are demonstrated for potential future arsenic-based devices.